dinilvalsan/random-pose-generator/README.md

 <br/>
 <br/>

-<b>A small tutorial on how to load controlnet and custom models with colab (last ben repo), which also be used with this release </b>
+<b>A small tutorial on how to load controlnet and custom models with colab (last ben repo), which also can be used with this release </b>

 https://user-images.githubusercontent.com/38812233/230072721-e8ca4465-ce55-41ed-ad1c-c1eefd67e694.mp4